Archival Research Visitor Programme

 Applications can be submitted at any time and are reviewed twice a year, with deadlines usually on 30 April and 31 October.
 The results of the review will be communicated to applicants within about two months of the deadlines.
 Applicants are encouraged to contact the ESA scientists or the programme coordinators well ahead of the deadlines in order to discuss their research plans.

-Applications received before 1 May 2024 will be considered for visits in autumn and winter 2024/2025.
+Applications received before 1 November 2024 will be considered for visits in spring and summer 2025.

 Accommodation